apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ### PyTorch dependencies

+The following installation requirements are for the files used in these examples.

 The RunInference API supports the PyTorch framework.
 To use PyTorch locally, first install `torch`.
 ```
 pip install torch==1.11.0
 ```

-If you are using pretrained models from Pytorch's `torchvision.models` [subpackage](https://pytorch.org/vision/0.12/models.html#models-and-pre-trained-weights), you might also need to install `torchvision`.
+If you are using pretrained models from Pytorch's `torchvision.models` [subpackage](https://pytorch.org/vision/0.12/models.html#models-and-pre-trained-weights), you also need to install `torchvision`.
 ```
 pip install torchvision
 ```

-If you are using pretrained models from Hugging Face's `transformers` [package](https://huggingface.co/docs/transformers/index), you might also need to install `transformers`.
+If you are using pretrained models from Hugging Face's `transformers` [package](https://huggingface.co/docs/transformers/index), you also need to install `transformers`.
 ```
 pip install transformers
 ```